Multivitamins Reduce Deaths in Study

 The report also compared the safety record of dietary supplements with those of prescription medications.

-Jagan N. Vaman, MD. and Andrew W. Saul, PhD, found, in an analysis of American Association of Poison Control Centers’ data that there have been no deaths attributed to vitamins in 27 years of reporting.
+Dr. Jagan Vaman and Dr. Andrew W. Saul found, in an analysis of American Association of Poison Control Centers’ data that there have been no deaths attributed to vitamins in 27 years of reporting.
 The study was published in the Journal of Orthomolecular Medicine.
 The study’s authors stated that, “Vitamin therapy is tens of thousands of times safer than drug therapy.”

 A 2010 study by the Substance Abuse and Mental Health Services Administration and the Centers for Disease Control published last year found that prescription painkillers caused more than 300,000 emergency room visits in 2008.
 This was double the 144,644 ER visits for these painkillers in 2004.